 Depending on how you take care of the NAISS User Agreement, it may be approved automatically or it may require manual checking (for example if you choose to use the paper alternative).
 You will get an email from SUPR when it has been approved.

 Note: if you have accepted the NSC-specific User Agreement earlier (when getting another login account before this was moved to SUPR) and you cannot easily get the NAISS User Agreement handled, please email us at .

 See the information about becoming a member of a project if you have not already taken care of that.
 The project needs to have time allocated (now or in the future) on the resource you want a login account for.

-Login to NSC Express and use the "Accounts" function.
-You will see the login accounts you already have at NSC under the "Current Accounts" heading.
-Under the "Possible Accounts" heading you find the resources you can apply for login accounts on.
-Just use the "Request Account" button and confirm it one the next page.
+Login to SUPR and go to the Accounts page.
+You will see the login accounts you already have at NSC and other centres.
+Under the "Possible Resource Account Requests" headings you find the NSC resources you can apply for login accounts on.
+Just use the "Request Account on Clustername" button and confirm it on the next page.

-It is better to use a long password, for example four random unrelated words and insert a number or special character somewhere, than to use a short or commonly used password or a password that a computer could guess.
+It is better to use a long password, for example four or more random unrelated words with a number or special character inserted somewhere, than to use a short or commonly used password or a password that a computer could guess.

 Once you get your login account, check our support pages if you need help to get started.